Yany1/fshell/README.md

 #### Command_line
 A Command_line is an entire line of command entered by the user.
 It is a string that terminates wirh "\n\0"
+* A command line cannot exceed 512 characters

 #### Parsing Command_line

 #### Command
 A command is a string that issues a single shell command (built-in or otherwise).
 A command_line can consist of multiple commands pipelined together
+* There can be at most 16 arguments per single command.
+An argument can be as long as 64 characters

 ### Pipeline